List of Iranian football transfers winter 2015–16

 This is a list of Iranian football transfers for the 2015–16 winter transfer window.
-Transfers of Iran Pro League is listed.
+Transfers of Iran Pro League are listed.

-Transfer window will open on 23 December 2015 and close on 19 January 2016.
+The transfer window opened on 23 December 2015 and closed on 19 January 2016.

 Players limits

-The Iranian Football Clubs who participate in 2015–16 Iranian football different levels are allowed to have up to maximum 35 players in their player lists, which will be categorized in the following groups:
+The Iranian football clubs participating in the different levels of the 2015–16 Iranian football were allowed to have up to a maximum 35 players in their player lists, which would be categorized in the following groups: